apache/brpc/docs/en/vars.md

 [bvar](https://github.com/brpc/brpc/tree/master/src/bvar/) is a counting utility designed for multiple threaded applications.
 It stores data in thread local storage(TLS) to avoid costly cache bouncing caused by concurrent modification.
 It is much faster than UbMonitor(a legacy counting utility used inside Baidu) and atomic operation in highly contended scenarios. bvar is builtin within brpc, through [/vars](http://brpc.baidu.com:8765/vars) you can access all the exposed bvars inside the server, or a single one specified by [/vars/`VARNAME`](http://brpc.baidu.com:8765/vars/rpc_socket_count).
-Check out [bvar](../cn/bvar.md) if you'd like add some bvars for you own services. bvar is widely used inside brpc to calculate indicators to show internal status.
+Check out [bvar](../cn/bvar.md) if you'd like add some bvars for you own services. bvar is widely used inside brpc to calculate indicators of internal status.
 It is **almost free** in most scenarios to collect data.
 If you are looking for a utility to collect and show internal status of your application, try bvar at the first time.
-However bvar is not suitable for general purpose counters, the read process of a single bvar have to combines all the TLS data from the threads that the very bvar has been written, which is very slow compared to the write process and atomic operations.
+However bvar is designed for general purpose counters, the read process of a single bvar have to combines all the TLS data from the threads that the very bvar has been written, which is very slow compared to the write process and atomic operations.

 ## Check out bvars